Links on SoundGuys may earn us a commission. Learn more.

 The Sennheiser PXC 550-II has better battery life than the Bose QC 35 II

-The Sennheiser PXC 550-II lasts 21 hours, 58 minutes on a single charge with ANC on its highest setting, which outperforms the Bose QuietComfort 35 II battery measurement of 15 hours, 46 minutes.
+The Sennheiser PXC 550-II lasts 21 hours, 58 minutes on a single charge with ANC on its highest setting, which outperforms the Bose QuietComfort 35 II battery measurement of 21 hours, 12 minutes.

-See also: Best Sennheiser headphones
+See also: The best Sennheiser headphones

 Sennheiser applies a less intense high-pass filter to the PXC 550-II, which effectively transmits accurate audio without flirting with the proximity effect.
 Both headsets are well equipped with excellent mics to handle your personal and professional calls.